editor-rs/vscode-rust/CONTRIBUTING.md

 There are several sections.
 Choose one of them and follow the instructions.

+# Open an issue
+Use this section if you want to open an issue describing a problem.

+Please follow the instructions:

+* Check that there is no issue describing the problem
+* Fill the issue

 # Fix an opened issue
 Use this section if you want to fix a problem or add a feature and there is an opened issue for that.